ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

 Log onto the QRadar web UI.
 Click on **Log Activity**.
 As you will see, there are a lot of logs coming in all the time:

 > **IBM QRadar Credentials**
+>
 > Username: `admin`
 > Password: `Ansible1!`

+> **Note**
+>
+> It is recommended to use Mozilla Firefox with the QRadar web UI.
+For more information on this limitation please reference [workshop issue 1536](https://github.com/ansible/workshops/issues/1536)

 ![QRadar Log Activity showing logs from Snort and Check Point](images/qradar_log_activity.png#centreme)

 Many of those logs are in fact internal QRadar logs.
 To get a better overview, click on the drop down menu next to **Display** in the middle above the log list.
 Change the entry to **Raw Events**.

 Next, in the menu bar above that, click onto the button with the green funnel symbol and the text **Add Filter**.
 As **Parameter**, pick **Log Source [Indexed]**, as **Operator**, pick **Equals any of**.
 Then, from the list of log sources, pick **Check Point source** and click onto the small plus button on the right.
 Do the same for **Snort rsyslog source**, and press the button **Add Filter**: